-Mobile and satellite dental services
+Mobile and satellite dental care

 School-based education and care

-Students from the School of Dentistry, supervised by faculty, teach children at schools throughout South Texas about oral hygiene and provide dental sealants to the teeth of children whose parents have agreed to allow this preventive measure against cavaties.
+Students from the School of Dentistry, supervised by faculty, teach children at schools throughout South Texas about oral hygiene and provide dental sealants to the teeth of children whose parents have agreed to allow this preventive measure against cavities.

 Pediatric satellite clinics